envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 5.6.7</span>

+A new Requisition Item endpoint has been added.
+So, now you are able to add specified Requisition Line Items.

 <span style="color: #E0592A">V. 5.5.4</span>

-From now on, you can use the Requisition Items endpoints to get list of Requisition Items from all Requisitions within logged organization or get specified Requisioton Item by ID.
+From now on, you can use the Requisition Items endpoints to get a list of Requisition Items from all Requisitions within a logged organization or get specified Requisition Item by ID.

 <span style="color: #E0592A">V. 5.4.7</span>

-Requisitions endpoints are now avalable on **Envi OData API**.
+Requisitions endpoints are now available on **Envi OData API**.

 <span style="color: #E0592A">V. 5.4.5</span>

-We have added a new Inventory Vendor endpoint that enables you to create a new Inventory Vendor within logged organization and specified Inventory.
+We have added a new Inventory Vendor endpoint that enables you to create a new Inventory Vendor within a logged organization and specified Inventory.

 <span style="color: #E0592A">V. 5.4.4</span>

-You can now create a new Inventory Location specified by ID using Inventory Locations endpoint.
+You can now create a new Inventory Location specified by ID using the Inventory Locations endpoint.

 <span style="color: #E0592A">V. 5.4.0</span>

-Inventory Location Cost and Quantity endpoints has been added to the **Envi OData API**.
+Inventory Location Cost and Quantity endpoints have been added to the **Envi OData API**.

 <span style="color: #E0592A">V. 5.3.9</span>